gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Starting with this release, it is now possible to use SNAPSHOT plugin versions in the `plugins {}` and `pluginManagement {}` blocks.

+### Authorization for Maven repositories with custom HTTP headers

+Now it is possible to define a custom HTTP header to authorize access to a Maven repository.
+This enables Gradle to access private Gitlab and TFS repositories used as Maven repositories or any OAuth2 protected Maven repositories.

 ## Promoted features